zeldaret/oot/docs/Music Macro Language.md

 notedvg 0, 10, 127   # The first parameter here will be changed to 5
 ```

-### Comments and Metacommands
+### Comments and Metainstructions

 Comments allow you to provide information that may be valuable to those who read the sequence contents directly.
 These can provide documentation or explain more complex logic used in the sequence and are particularly useful for more complex, programmatic sequences.

 A comment always starts with a # character.
 This may appear anywhere in a line, and all text after the # will be ignored by editors or parsers.
 These comments will not be saved or stored in the binary representation of a sequence.
 They are purely for documentation purposes only.

-Metacommands are commands that are read by the editor or parser, but do not get stored in the resultant binary file directly.
-The following metacommands are supported by the parser provided by `assemble_sequence`.
-Other tools may support additional metacommands, but these are always supported by all tools.
+Metainstructions are instructions that are read by the editor or parser, but do not get stored in the resultant binary file directly.
+The following metainstructions are supported by the parser provided by `assemble_sequence`.
+Other tools may support additional metainstructions, but these are always supported by all tools.

 **.define** *symbol* *value*